ReproNim/neurodocker/README.md

 ## Command-line example

 Generate Dockerfile, do not print result to stdout, save to file.
 Build the Docker image with `docker build`.
+Arbitrary Dockerfile instructions can be added to the end of the Dockerfile.

 Example: